A few weeks after closing the case, we did a short follow up to check on John’s job search progress (we do this for all our clients).

 When crafting your Key Skills section, focus on higher value, hard skills, instead of soft skills.
 Why?

 Hard skills have more impact and connect more easily with hiring managers.
-They also have much higher chances of being picked out as keywords in an ATS scan!
+They also have much higher chances of being picked out as keywords!

 Do also group related skills together, so that they’re more easily digestible to hiring managers.